Soarin': Soarin' Over California

 The original Soarin' Over California ride film at both Disney California Adventure and Epcot has an orchestral score by Jerry Goldsmith, who is said to have come down from his first ride in tears.
 In addition to finding it visually beautiful and magical, he said that his father was a pilot who loved all things Californian.
 "I'd do anything to be part of this project," Goldsmith said.
 "I'd even score the film for free."
 His soundtrack plays during the entire attraction, starting with a crescendo in the low strings while the screen is still dark.
-Numerous variations of a serene theme for horn and strings are heard, and several statements of a fanfare accompanies the grandest vistas.
+Numerous variations of a serene theme for horn and strings are heard, and several statements of a fanfare accompany the grandest vistas.
 The original ride score was included on Disneyland Resort and Walt Disney World official albums, including Walt Disney Records The Legacy Collection: Disneyland.
 It continues to be heard as ambient music in the Disneyland Resort Esplanade and Epcot's entrance plaza.

 Soaring Over the Horizon, Soarin' Around the World, and Soaring: Fantastic Flight

 An updated version of the Soarin attraction debuted at the Adventure Isle section of Shanghai Disneyland Park as Soaring Over the Horizon on June 16, 2016.
 On August 15, 2015, at the D23 Expo, it was announced that the attractions at Epcot and Disney California Adventure would debut versions of the new Soaring Over the Horizon ride film, titled Soarin' Around the World, featuring locations, landscapes and landmarks across six continents.
-Unlike the original film, the updated version heavily utilizes computer generated imagery, including animated transitions between scenes, such as close encounters with a seaplane, a kite, and an eagle.
+Unlike the original film, the updated version heavily utilizes computer-generated imagery (CGI), including CGI-animated transitions between scenes, such as close encounters with a seaplane, a kite, and an eagle.
 The updated attractions opened on June 17, 2016, at Disney California Adventure and Epcot, along with a third theater for the latter location.
 The film's locations are: